sei-protocol/sei-js/packages/common/README.md

 # @sei-js/common

-The `/common` package contains essential utilities, media assets, and configurations for Sei development.
-It includes general Sei chain configurations, utility functions, media handling tools, and more.
+The `/common` package contains essential utilities, media assets, and configurations for Sei development across EVM and Cosmos.

 ## Installation